Sean Paul Murphy, Writer

 Subscribe on YouTube: Sean Paul Murphy

-My novel Chapel Street is now available!
-You can currently buy the Kindle and paperback at Amazon and the Nook, paperback and hardcover at Barnes & Noble.
+You can buy the Kindle and paperback at Amazon and the Nook, paperback and hardcover at Barnes & Noble.

 Learn more about the book, click Here.